learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 - How dialogue driven is the movie
 - How linear is the narrative in the movie

-In a similar way, 5 numbers in user embedding matrix might represent:
+In a similar way, 5 numbers in the user embedding matrix might represent:
-- How much does user-X like sci-fi movie
+- How much does user-X like sci-fi movies
 - How much does user-X like recent movies … and so on.
-You get the idea.

-In the above figure, a higher number from dot product of user-X and movie-A matrix means that movie-A is a good recommendation for user-X.
+In the above figure, a higher number from the dot product of user-X and movie-A matrix means that movie-A is a good recommendation for user-X.

 Now let's look at one of the ways, one can factor the matrix.
 One of these ways we can perform matrix factorization is called Singular Value Decomposition.

 ## Singular Value Decomposition

-__Singular-Value Decomposition__, or SVD is a common and widely used matrix decomposition method .
+__Singular-Value Decomposition__ or SVD is a common and widely used matrix decomposition method.
 All matrices are able to be factored using an SVD, which makes it more stable than other methods, such as the eigendecomposition.
 As such, it is often used in a wide array of applications including compression and data reduction.

 In simple terms, SVD is the factorization of a matrix into 3 matrices.
-So if we have a matrix A, then its SVD is represented by equation:
+So if we have a matrix A, then its SVD is represented by the equation:

 $$ A = U\Sigma V^T$$

 Where $A$ is an $n x d$ matrix, $U$ is an $(n x r)$ orthogonal matrix, $𝚺$ is an $(r x r)$ nonnegative rectangular diagonal matrix, and $V$ is an $(r x d)$ orthogonal matrix.
 $U$ is also referred to as the __left singular vectors__, 𝚺 the __singular values__, and V the __right singular vectors__.

-This decomposition can be viewed in following illustration:
+This decomposition can be viewed in the following illustration:
 ![](svd1.png)

 Where $V$ is a rotation, $𝚺$ a stretching and $U$ another rotation.
-Also, the entries of $U$ are the principle axis while $𝚺$ are the singular values.
+Also, the entries of $U$ are the principal axis while $𝚺$ are the singular values.

 This is how you can decompose a matrix into three lower rank matrices.